inayath1998/project-grape-leaf/README.md

 Date: 18-Jun-2023

-Dataset and project related files have been saved into drive .sharing you the drive link fpr reference: https://drive.google.com/drive/folders/1WI_nfqBssS3azJlOUweldVzQWvCJhjOy?usp=sharing
+Dataset and project related files have been saved into drive .sharing you the drive link for reference: https://drive.google.com/drive/folders/1WI_nfqBssS3azJlOUweldVzQWvCJhjOy?usp=sharing

 Data files Used For this Project and Video Presentation Link: